 Accreditation standards require that the baccalaureate social work curriculum prepares graduates for generalist practice through mastery of a set of core competencies.
 These core competencies are measurable practice behaviors that are comprised of knowledge, values, and skills.
 St. Scholastica Social Work students delineate the educational goals and objectives of the Social Work Program through demonstration of specific competencies that serve to inform and aid evaluation of those students' preparation for generalist social work practice.
 These competencies serve as a link between what may be observed or demonstrated in student knowledge, value and skill performance, and the program's curriculum expectations.
-In a general way, these competencies and accepted practice standards operationalize the educational objectives for students, faculty, and administration and provide a common set of definitions to gauge performance and behavior.
-The ten core competencies are listed below.
+In a general way, these competencies operationalize the educational objectives for students, faculty, and administration and provide a common set of definitions to gauge performance and behavior.
+The nine core competencies are listed below.

 The College of St. Scholastica Undergraduate Social Work Program enables graduates to sit for licensure as a Licensed Social Worker (LSW) by the Minnesota Board of Social Work.
 Additionally, the curriculum is approved by the Minnesota Board of Teaching for School Social Worker Licensure.
 Students seeking licensure as a school social worker are required to complete the social work major coursework and SWK 4555 Field II Practicum in a school setting under the supervision of a licensed school social worker, consisting of at least 450 contact hours during one school year.

 • BIO 1102 or BIO 2110 and 2120

 • PSY 1105 or PSY 2208

 • SOC 2265 or SOC 4405 or INS 4410 or INS